 How to choose your project

-The honours research project database contains all the research projects that are available to Honours applicants for 2019 Start Mid Year Intake.
+The honours research project database contains all the research projects that are available to Honours applicants for 2020 Start Year Intake.

 Please follow the instructions below to access the database.
 This is a view access ONLY.
 If you have already submitted a course application, you need to use your own access to submit project preferences.